The business world as we know it today is highly competitive, always striving to find new methods to attract clients and follow market trends.

 - Poor procedural strategy — if the system for documenting inventory is outdated, it can lead to mistakes and cause delays.

-13 inventory management techniques
+13 Inventory management techniques

 Any business that involves inventory management chooses the techniques of inventory control that suit it best.
 The techniques of stock organization used by one retailer or manufacturer might not be right for their partners or competitors.